Hungarian Master Confectioner

 Somlói galuska (shom-loh-ee gah-LOOSH-kah) is a delicious Hungarian trifle made with three different-flavored liqueur-soaked sponge cakes, pastry cream, raisins, walnuts, chocolate sauce, and topped with fresh whipped cream!

-According to a legend somlói galuska was named for a Hungarian master confectioner’s wife who was born in the Somló wine region.
+According to a legend, somlói galuska was named for a Hungarian master confectioner’s wife born in the Somló wine region.
 The pastry chef lovingly created the desert especially for her.

 Hungarians love this rich, decadent desert and so do I!
-It can be served in several different ways but is always delicious.
-It’s appropriately known as a “dieter’s nightmare” but who cares?
-Somlói galuska is even more popular than zserbo, another yummy Hungarian pastry made with walnuts and chocolate sauce and especially enjoyed at Christmas time.
+It’s served several different ways but is always delicious.
+It’s appropriately known as a “dieter’s nightmare,” but who cares?
+Somlói galuska is even more popular than zserbo, another yummy Hungarian pastry made with walnuts and chocolate sauce.

-Somlói galuska and zserbo are two of many popular Hungarian deserts served at Budapest’s elegant historical Café Gerbeaud near the spectacular Chain Bridge.
+Somlói galuska and zserbo are two popular Hungarian desserts served at Budapest’s elegant Café Gerbeaud near the spectacular Chain Bridge.

 Yesterday was my birthday, so I had somlói galuska for desert last night – BIG smile!
-Thanks to everyone for your birthday wishes which were sweet too and appreciated.
+Thanks to everyone for your birthday wishes which were sweet too.